 I eat the least processed foods available and, when possible, foods untreated with chemicals or pesticides.
 But if they are not organic, I don't lose sleep over it.
 I do avoid fast-foods like the plague.

-I take a 1000-mg capsule of fish oil daily; 2000-IU of Vitamin D; and 500 mcg of B-12 (a common practice of vegetarians).
-You can find further thoughts on dietary supplements here.
+I take a 1000-mg capsule of fish oil daily; 1000-IU of Vitamin D. You can find further thoughts on dietary supplements here.

 I use whey protein powder, not because I think I can’t get enough protein without it, but for convenience it mixes well with berries in smoothies.